-Michelle is an attorney in the Litigation Department.
-Her practice focuses on complex civil litigation in federal and state courts, especially on claims and investigations brought pursuant to the False Claims Act and Anti-Kickback Act.
-Michelle has experience in all aspects of litigation, from preparing early pleadings, to managing large-scale discovery and depositions, to preparing experts, to trial and post-trial motions practice.
+Michelle's practice focuses on complex civil litigation in federal and state courts, especially on claims and investigations brought pursuant to the False Claims Act and Anti-Kickback Act.
+She has experience in all aspects of litigation, from preparing early pleadings, to managing large-scale discovery and depositions, to preparing experts, to trial and post-trial motions practice.
 She has contributed to several successful settlement negotiations favorable to her clients.
 Michelle’s experience in the criminal context includes white collar matters, mental health issues, and juvenile defense.

 Michelle employs a thorough and aggressive approach when pursuing a favorable outcome for her clients, whether by carefully drafting pleadings and responding to investigative demands, conducting depositions and engaging in discovery, preparing for trial or negotiating settlement.
 Throughout her career, she has gained extensive experience with case planning, e-discovery management, and litigation risk analysis.
 She is able to draw on her varied litigation experience to help clients find efficient and cost-effective resolutions.